Tonnie-Dev/LaunchPad/ReadMe.md

 # :inbox_tray: Deployment :inbox_tray:

-These are the key parameters for LaunchPad
+These are the key parameters for LaunchPad app:

 | Parameter      	| Value  	|
 |----------------	|--------	|